|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The Baby Bellini is the innocent, virgin version of the classic peach and Champagne cocktail from the 1930s called the Bellini.
 Named after Giovanni Bellini, it is perfect for elegant entertaining and has the feel of a great Champagne cocktail.
 The taste is close to that of the original but has none of the alcohol, so it's a win-win.

 Serve this drink for brunch, a wedding reception, baby shower.
 It can be a "dry" occasion or you can offer this nonalcoholic version of the Bellini to anyone who is avoiding alcohol (such as the expectant mother) while other guests enjoy the alcohol-containing version using Champagne.

 As in the Bellini, peach juice or puree can also be used in place of the nectar, and if you like, you could use ginger ale or a sparkling soda instead of cider.

-- Garnish with a peach slice, if available.
+Garnish with a peach slice.
+Serve and enjoy.